neondatabase/website/content/docs/guides/wundergraph.md

 ---
 title: Use WunderGraph with Neon
+subtitle: >-
-subtitle: Leverage the power of Neon and WunderGraph to build fully serverless apps in minutes
+  Leverage the power of Neon and WunderGraph to build fully serverless apps in minutes
 enableTableOfContents: true
 isDraft: false
+updatedOn: '2023-09-07T17:05:44Z'
 ---

 _This guide was contributed by the team at WunderGraph_